-The SOLA student community consists of 7 mixed ages/grade learning circles- 7th/8th, 9th/10th, and 11th/12th.
-Each circle will have 12-15 learners, for a total of 36-45 students.
+The SOLA student community consists of 7 mixed ages/grade learning circles- Prek-K, 1st/2nd, 3rd/4th, 5th/6th, 7th/8th, 9th/10th, and 11th/12th.
+Each circle can have 8-18 learners, for a total of 60-80 students in our learning community.
 Full and part time enrollment may result in varying numbers in the daily student population.

-Aeon learners are inwardly self directed, innately curious, creative, & inspired by life & learning.
-They value the challenges of academic engagement, deep self inquiry, courageous adventure, outrageous creativity, diverse, relational learning, & have an authentic desire to reverently, joyfully, meaningfully participate in Earth’s community of life.
-Aeon learners learn by doing and experiencing...rather than being told what to do.
+SOLA families and learners have an authentic desire to reverently, joyfully, meaningfully participate in Earth’s community of life.
+SOLA learners learn by doing and experiencing.
 They are called to engage a learning journey that goes beyond the limitations of a traditional secondary schooling environment.

-Aeon offers flexible enrollment, allowing families to craft a schedule of courses that meets their needs and honors their intentions for middle and high school education.
+School of Living Arts offers flexible enrollment, allowing families to craft a schedule of courses that meets their needs and honors their intentions for their child's education.